-Figure 14-example of a step lasting one day with an uplink limit of 60 attempts per hour and the pinger enabled.
+Figure 15-example of a step lasting one day with an uplink limit of sixty attempts per hour and the pinger enabled.

 The daily and hourly transmit settings are displayed at the bottom of the box.
-A caution symbol appears if fewer than 50 transmits per day are scheduled.
+A caution symbol appears if fewer than fifty transmissions per day are scheduled.
 Achieving locations from so few uplinks can be a challenge.

-Note: the Location Uplink Limit is the maximum number of transmissions for the duration of that step.
+The Location Uplink Limit is the maximum number of transmissions for the duration of that step.
 It is not a daily transmission limit unless the duration is set to 24 hours.
+Recall that the Location Uplink Limit is independent of the Data Message transmission itinerary and that data-filled messages transmit according to their own preset agenda.